cta-wave/dpctf-deploy/README.md

 dpctf exited with code 1
 ```

-## Phase 2: Test execution and recording
+## Phase 2: Test execution and recording (to be performed by tester)

 To execute tests, open the landing page on the DUT using the following URL: